Welcome to Grand National Trends!

 *Top five finish in line with most online bookies each-way terms

-Remember to follow my Facebook page and I will post updates in the weeks leading up to the big race providing unique, statistical based insights into all forty Grand National runners for 2018.
+Remember to follow my Grand National trends Facebook page as well.
+It will spring into life in late-March and early-April as I post updates leading up to the big race, providing what I like to think are fairly unique, statistical based insights into all forty Grand National runners for 2019.

-As we get close to the 2018 Grand National I’ll put all of these trends together and come up with a shortlist of potential winners.
+As we get close to the 2019 Grand National, sometime around Friday 5th April I’ll pull all of these trends together and come up with a shortlist of potential winners.

-Of course no system is perfect and nobody can guarantee finding a Grand National winner, but I hope the hard work I put in makes for an interesting read that will enhance your understanding and enjoyment of the big race.
+Of course no system is perfect and nobody can guarantee finding a Grand National winner – it really is the most elusive horse race to pick a winner on!
+But I hope the hard work I put in makes for an interesting read that will enhance your understanding and enjoyment of the big race.